 When we arrived, the roads had already been cordoned off and the tarmac was lined with tables and chairs for a special part of the programme: enjoying breakfast on the bridge.
 We had arrived early enough to pick out some prime spots, which came in useful later on as the crowds continued to swell and would eventually spill over due to sheer volume.

-While the eclipse was a marquee event Palembang had been waiting for, it seemed like Mother Nature was not going to make things easy.
-Reports were out on the cloudy weather obscuring a full view of the sun, and as we waited, it seemed like the clouds weren’t going to clear while we waited the next few hours.
-The sun rose at around 620am, but was mostly obscured by clouds so we merely saw the sky get brighter.
-The crowds meanwhile continued to grow, optimistic folk hoping for a minor miracle for this landmark event.
+While the solar eclipse was a marquee event Palembang had been waiting for, it seemed like Mother Nature was not going to make things easy.
+Reports that day were concerned about the growing cloudy weather which would obscure a full view of the sun.
+As the morning passed, it definitely looked like the clouds weren’t going to clear properly to allow for the best views.
+The sun rose at around 620am, but it was one of those sunrises where we merely saw the sky get brighter because it was so cloudy.